The Stand Steady Clamp-On Ergonomic Keyboard Tray clamps onto your desk for an easy installation that will work with most standing desks.

 Placing your keyboard directly on your desk causes two big issues.
-An ergonomic keyboard tray aims to fix these issues.
+You need to fix both to have correct keyboard tray ergonomics.

 The first issue is height.
 Without a keyboard tray, most desktops are too high to type without strain.
 Essentially all under-desk keyboard trays will solve this issue.

 The second issue is tilt.
 For your wrists to be correctly aligned, your keyboard should be at a negative tilt of around 15° when you’re sitting, up to 30° when standing, and even more when walking at a treadmill desk.

 Keyboard trays are also vital for wrist health.
 The wrist is one of the most commonly stressed joints in office workers, often manifesting as carpal tunnel syndrome.
 All of the tendons that move the fingers run through the carpal tunnel, which is covered with the transverse carpal ligament.